-With assistance from other travel bloggers, I’ve put together a selection of the best walled cities in Europe to visit with kids.
+With assistance from other travel bloggers, I’ve put together a selection of the best family city breaks in walled cities across Europe.
 Of course, it’s ironic that what once kept the enemy at bay now attracts invaders in their millions.
 However, visit at the right time of year and you needn’t share these cities with hordes of fellow travellers.

 Best for: budding Vikings and train fanatics